 As it’s an appetite suppressant, benefits of hemp seeds include aiding in weight loss.
 In fact, experts recommend adding four tablespoons of hemp seeds to your breakfast.
 This will help curb excessive hunger throughout the rest of the day.
 (3) Furthermore, the rich, nutty taste of hemp seeds will help you feel like you’re not missing out on tasty treats.
 Hemp seeds are one of those food items that you can fully enjoy without worrying about whether or not it’s good for you.

 4. Digestive Health

-Benefits of hemp seeds also include relieving constipation.
+Benefits of these tiny seeds also include relieving constipation.
 Researchers in a study conducted at the American Journal of Gastroenterology found that after an eight-week treatment of hemp seed pills, participants experienced relief of excessive constipation.
 (4)

 5. Hair, Skin and Nails

-Health benefits of hemp seeds also extend to your hair, skin and nails.
+What’s good on the inside…!
+Hemp seed benefits also extend to your hair, skin and nails.
 In fact, hemp oil is often included in lip balms, soaps and body lotions.
 The oil in hemp seeds can penetrate the inner layers of your skin, promoting healthy cell growth.
 Additionally, researchers discovered that hemp seed oil can help improve symptoms of eczema.
 (5)

 Furthermore, this oil is also good for treating psoriasis.
 Consume at least a couple of tablespoons of the seeds every day to treat this and other skin conditions.